kalamkitty/pands-project/README.md

 ## 1. Introduction

 This is my project for Programming and Scripting module 2022.
-Instructions for this assignment can be found here (LINK TO PROJECT PDF).
+Instructions for this assignment can be found here https://learnonline.gmit.ie/pluginfile.php/547122/mod_label/intro/Project.pdf?time=1646300056436

 ### Fisher's Iris data set
 The Iris Data Set by Roanld Fisher, 1936 is a data set which consists of 150 records of "3 classes of 50 instances each", each class referes to a type of iris plant.
 It was first published in "The use of multiple measurements in taxonomic problems".